- year built

 Choose the Janssonius for a state-of-the-art new ship whose name says it all: In 1612, when the ship’s namesake, Jan Janssonius, married Elisabeth de Hondt, daughter of another famous cartographer, Jodocus Hondius, they created the first ties between the Janssonius and Hondius families.
 Together with his brother-in-law, Henricus Hondius, Janssonius published atlases in a time when traveling by ship was opening entire new worlds to European explorers.
 Most notably the Janssonius-Hondius team enlarged the Hondius Atlas, later renamed Atlas Novus.

 Janssonius boasts strength, high-tech stabilizers and the utmost in safety standards.
 Like her sister ship Hondius, Janssonius will primarily be defined by an exploratory educational travel program, with guests spending as much time ashore as possible, including special interactive workshops, captivating exhibitions and vibrant performances on board and on land.
+The vessel is currently under construction in Croatia by shipbuilder Brodosplit.

 Common Areas Aboard Janssonius